kapil93/kapil93.github.io/_projects/2016-07-16-word-cloud.markdown

 --------------

 ### Overview
-A word cloud library for Android.

-It is implemented using a single text view and spannable strings.
+A word cloud library for Android implemented using a single text view and spannable strings.

 <br>